GoogleCloudPlatform/community/tutorials/understanding-oauth2-and-deploy-a-basic-auth-srv-to-cloud-functions/index.md

 https://[GCP_REGION]-[PROJECT_ID].cloudfunctions.net/signin
 ```

 Replace `[GCP_REGION]` and `[PROJECT_ID]` with values of your own.
-The addresses are also available in the output of the `gcloud beta functions deploy` command.
+Your function addresses are also available in the output of the `gcloud beta functions deploy` command.

-You can view the details of deployed functions via [Cloud Console](https://console.cloud.google.com/functions).
+You can always view the details of deployed functions via [Cloud Console](https://console.cloud.google.com/functions).

 ## Testing the Code